dart-lang/language/working/0125-static-immutability/feature-specification.md

-The SendPort class is extended with a new method `void share<T, where T is immutable>(T message)` which given a reference to an immutable object graph, shares that reference with all receivers of the SentPort.
+The SendPort class is extended with a new method `void share<T, where T is immutable>(T message)` which given a reference to an immutable object graph, shares that reference with the receiver of the SentPort.
 Note that the object is not copied since it and all sub-components of it are in the shared heap.

 An object which is shared before it has been tenured will likely need to be